tytydraco/microroot/README.md

 configuration menu.
 Here, you can enable packages for guest system that were not initially compiled into MicroRoot.
 Once finished, save your changes and type `make` to start your build.

+# License
+MicroRoot is licensed under GPLv3, which includes the following permissions:

+- Ability to use this software for any purpose
+- Ability to change the software
+- Ability to share the software
+- Ability to share changes made to the software

+You can read more about GPLv3 [here](https://www.gnu.org/licenses/gpl-3.0.en.html).